cojoigo/weTunes/server/docs/vote.md

 ### Body
 Name | Required? | Value
 -----|-----------|------
-password | Depends | The party's password.
-Needed if the party has a password.
+song_title | Yes | The name of the song you are voting on. vote | Yes | Integer representing what you voted for.
+1 for skip, -1 for not.

 ### Response
 Name | Value
 -----|------
-id | The unique id for the party. song_data | The song data provided creation_time | The time of creation in unix time. update_time | The time of last update in unix time. name | The unique name of the party.
+id | The unique id for the party. song_data | The song data, including the vote counts. creation_time | The time of creation in unix time. update_time | The time of last update in unix time. name | The unique name of the party. user_count | The number of users in the party.